wompbreaker/road-lane-detection/README.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![Original][image0]

-It begins by checking if the calibration data file exists at the specified path `(config.CALIBRATION_DATA_PATH)`.
+It begins by checking if the calibration data file exists at the specified path `(utils.CALIBRATION_DATA_PATH)`.
 The calibration data, including the camera matrix (`matrix`) and distortion coefficients (`dist_coeffs`), is loaded using `np.load`.
-The function then reads (`imread`) the image to be undistorted from the path specified in `config.IMAGE_TO_UNDISTORT` and retrieves its dimensions.
+The function then reads (`imread`) the image to be undistorted from the path specified in `utils.IMAGE_TO_UNDISTORT` and retrieves its dimensions.
 To achieve better undistortion, it computes an optimal new camera matrix and the region of interest (ROI) using `getOptimalNewCameraMatrix`.
 Before taking the Region of Interest (`roi`), the picture looks like this:

 ![Undistorted Without ROI][image1]